 The first selection was W. A., Mozart’s Divertimento in D Major, K.135, Op.
 11, Allegro, Andante, and Presto.
 The piece was crafted by Mozart in 1772 when he was sixteen years old.
-This delightful work and the other two from the collection of three divertimenti are sometimes called Mozart’s Salzburg Symphonies due to the grand scale and sheer genius of the music.
+This delightful work and the other two from the collection of three divertimenti are sometimes called Mozart’s Salzburg Symphonies due to the music’s grand scale and sheer genius.
 The work presents significant technical challenges that were ably met by the ensemble.

 The next selection was the pensive and sumptuous Andante cantabile from Tchaikovsky’s String Quartet No. 1.
 In D major, Op.
 11. The string quartet gently unfolded the work, untrammeled by time and space.
 Its rich sounds painted a scene

 of a mellow smiling charm of an idyllic countryside.
 Whenever I hear Tchaikovsky, I am reminded of his kind patron, Countess Nadezhda von Meck, who supported him financially so he could pursue his composition full-time.

 The quartet next tackled the Allegro and Andante con moto from Schubert’s String Quartet No. 14 in D Minor, D.810 (1824).
 Its nom de plume “Death and the Maiden” refers to its eponymous song of 1817.
 In the quartet, our lyric poet of music imbues echoes from his song throughout the work with its foreshadowing of death, melancholy, terror, pain, and resignation.
 The quartet met the challenges of this expansive work with its portentous themes and commensurate Sturm und Drang with aplomb and bravura.